-The Plan's unfunded vested liabilities, as calculated for withdrawal liability purposes, for each Plan Year since 1999 are detailed in Chart 1.
-The chargeable change for each year and the remaining unamortized balance as of the valuation date are also shown.
+The Plan's unfunded vested liability for withdrawal liability purposes for each year since 1999 is detailed in the chart on the following page.

 The chargeable change amount is determined as the unfunded vested liability for a given year less the greater of the sum of the previous unamortized balances or zero.
 The unamortized balance of each chargeable change is equal to the initial amount with a 5% write-down each year since the establishment of said amount.